gmautner/cloudstack-tf-ansible-swarm/DESIGN.md

 To manage multiple environments safely, their Terraform states must be completely isolated.

--   **Implementation**: We use a **local backend** with a dynamic path for each environment.
+-   **Implementation**: We use an **S3 backend with a dynamic key**.
-    -   The backend is explicitly configured as `"local"` inside the `terraform {}` block in `terraform/main.tf`.
+    -   The `terraform/backend.tf` file configures the S3 bucket.
+This file is separate from `main.tf` to make the core logic more easily mergeable when pulling updates from the template.
-    -   The `Makefile` dynamically provides the state file path during initialization: `terraform init -backend-config="path=../environments/$(ENV)/terraform.tfstate"`.
+    -   The `Makefile` dynamically provides the state file path during initialization: `terraform init -backend-config="key=env/$(ENV)/terraform.tfstate"`.
--   **Decision Rationale**: This approach is meant for development purposes, as it simplifies the initial setup by avoiding the need to configure remote state storage and manage credentials.
-For production scenarios, state storage should be orchestrated through a CI/CD pipeline.
+-   **Decision Rationale**: This approach was chosen over Terraform Workspaces.
+While workspaces are functional, using distinct state file paths is more explicit and transparent.
+An engineer can see the state files directly in the S3 bucket, which makes debugging and manual inspection simpler and less error-prone.

 ## 3. SSH Key Management (Fully Automated)